Police Woman (TV series): Syndication

-The streaming service Tubi has all episodes of the show to watch with commercials starting in January 2022.
+The streaming service Tubi made all episodes of the show available to watch starting in January 2022.
 Several episodes from the first season are available to view for free in Minisode format on Crackle.
-Decades Television Network is airing episodes on April 3 and 4, 2021, as part of the "Decades Binge".

-The series can be seen on MeTV+.
+Decades aired episodes on April 3rd & 4th, 2021 as part of "The Decades Binge".
+The series is currently seen on MeTV+.

 Reception

-Police Woman was the first hour-long television drama starring a woman as a police officer.
-Dickinson received three Emmy nominations and a Golden Globe award on the show.
-Although the syndicated 1957 series Decoy (starring Beverly Garland) was the first American television show to focus on a female police officer, the 30-minute drama series was shortlived, lasting only a single season.
+Police Woman was one of the first hour-long television dramas starring a woman.
+Get Christie Love, starring Teresa Graves, the pilot for which preceded Police Woman by about two months, the pilot for Police Woman airing in March 1974 as an episode of Police Story entitled "The Gamble".
+The syndicated 1957 series Decoy, starring Beverly Garland, was the first series, a 30-minute drama, to focus on a female police officer.

+Dickinson received three Emmy nominations and won a Golden Globe award for the show.

-By the last season Dickinson tired of appearing in scenes "where the phone rings while I'm taking a bath.
+By the last season, Dickinson tired of appearing in scenes "where the phone rings while I'm taking a bath.
 I always want to look as sexy, beautiful and luscious as I can.
 But I'd prefer scripts where the sensuality is pouring out naturally for the whole 60 minutes".
-She nonetheless did not expect the show's cancellation.
-Dickinson said in 2019 that she regrets having done the series, since the remuneration was inadequate and it left her with little time for other projects.
+She, nonetheless, did not expect the show's cancellation in 1978.
+Dickinson said in 2019 that she somewhat regrets having done the series, since it left her with little time for other projects.

-While the series never ranked above number 15 in the ratings for a given season, Police Woman hit number 1 for the week on two occasions during its first year, also hitting number 1 in several countries in which the program aired.
+While the series never ranked above number 15 for the annual ratings, Police Woman hit number one for the week on two occasions during its first year, also hitting number one in several other countries where the program aired.

 Police Woman influenced later shows such as Charlie's Angels, which People in 1978 described as a "three-shaker imitation".
 It caused an avalanche of applications for employment from women to police departments around the United States.
 Sociologists who have in recent years examined the inspiration for long-term female law enforcement officials to adopt this vocation have been surprised by how often Police Woman has been referenced.

 President Gerald Ford rescheduled a press conference so as not to delay an episode of Police Woman, reportedly his favorite show.